Package Torello.Java

 An integer that reports how many files were deleted from the file-system.

-NOTE: Only files will be deleted by this method, no directories shall be removed.
-Also, the only files that are deleted will be the ones directly found, which are direct-descendants of parameter FileNode 'directory' This method is not recursive, and the directory tree will not be traversed.
+Note: Only files will be deleted by this method.
+No directories shall be removed.
+Also, the only files that shall be deleted are those which are direct-descendants of FileNode parameter 'directory'.
+This method is not recursive, and the directory tree will neither be entered nor traversed.

 Throws: